jainrini/demo/README.md

 # demo
-Import the project as maven  and build the project.
+Import the project as maven  and build.

-Run the GameApplication.class
-When the server is up you can use below APIs:
+Run the GameApplication.main() and wait for the server to be up.

 Note : If port 8080 is already in use, you can configure in src/main/resources/application.properties as below: server.port={PORT_NUMBER}

+Once the server is up you can use below:

 1.start game: localhost:8080/game/start
 This will start a game and provide Game details like gameId.